 Last January, I sat in a cafe with a friend looking out at the snow on the ground.
 We talked about starting wild swimming in a few months time and laughed at the irony of discussing it while the weather was so cold.
 We agreed to start wild swimming in May and carry on until the school summer holidays.
 Perhaps we’d even be brave and manage to one or two swims in September.
 Over a year later, Spring officially starts in under a fortnight and we’ve completed our first Winter of wild swimming.
 Here are a few things I learned.

 I would never advise anyone to get into cold water without proper preparation.
 You need to know the body of water.
 It can’t be flooded or dirty and you need to be dressed appropriately and enter the water intentionally.
 But if you do all that, cold water won’t kill you.
 In fact, it makes you stronger.

 We’ve spent the Winter swimming at least once a week in water temperatures varying from 3 to 7 degrees.
-We were careful, swimming only for ten minutes on the really cold days.
+We were careful, swimming only for a few minutes on the really cold days.
 We’d have towels, clothing, hot drinks and dry robes ready for when we got out.
 And on so many occasions, we thought this would be the last swim.
 That the water would get too cold and we wouldn’t cope.
 But we coped, and colder temperatures just made it more invigorating and exciting, more of an adrenaline rush and a greater achievement.